Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 \paragraph{Encoding invariances and symmetries} In physics, there is a deep connection between symmetries and invariant quantities of a system and its dynamics.
 For example, Noether's Law, a common paradigm in physics, demonstrates a mapping between conserved quantities of a system and the system's symmetries (e.g. translational symmetry can be shown to correspond to the conservation of momentum within a system).
 Therefore, if an ML model is created that is translation-invariant, the conservation of momentum becomes more likely and the model's prediction becomes more robust and generalizable.

-State-of-the-art deep learning architectures already encode certain types of invariance; for example, RNNs encode time invariance and CNNs can implicitly encode spatial translation, rotation, scale variance.
+State-of-the-art deep learning architectures already encode certain types of invariance.
+For example, RNNs encode temporal invariance and CNNs can implicitly encode spatial translation, rotation, and scale invariance.
 In the same way, scientific modeling tasks may require other invariances based on physical laws.
-In turbulence modeling and fluid dynamics, Ling et al \cite{ling2016reynolds} defines a \textit{tensor basis neural network} to embed the fundamental principle of rotational invariance into a NN for improved prediction accuracy.
+In turbulence modeling and fluid dynamics, Ling et al \cite{ling2016reynolds} define a \textit{tensor basis neural network} to embed rotational invariance into a NN for improved prediction accuracy.
 This solves a key problem in ML models for turbulence modeling because without rotational invariance, the model evaluated on identical flows with axes defined in other directions could yield different predictions.
-This work alters the NN architecture by adding a higher-order multiplicative layer that ensures the prediction lies on a rotationally invariant tensor basis.
+This work alters the NN architecture by adding a higher-order multiplicative layer that ensures the predictions lie on a rotationally invariant tensor basis.
 In a molecular dynamics application, Anderson et al. \cite{anderson2019cormorant} show that a rotationally covariant NN architecture can learn the behavior and properties of complex many-body physical systems.

 In a general setting, Wang et al. \cite{wang2020incorporating} show how spatiotemporal models can be made more generalizable by incorporating symmetries into deep NNs.
 More specifically, they demonstrated the encoding of translational symmetries, rotational symmetries, scale invariances, and uniform motion into NNs using customized convolutional layers in CNNs that enforce desired invariance properties.
 They also provided theoretical guarantees of invariance properties across the different designs and showed additional to significant increases in generalization performance.